oscarbutler/restaurant/README.md

 - Whitenoise to help handle the static files.
 - W3C Validator is used to make sure all the html is valid
 - W3C CSS validator was used to check the css was all valid
+- Draw.io to create the flowchart
+- W3C Validator: was used to validate HTML5 code
+- W3C CSS validator: was used to validate CSS code
+- JShint: was used to validate JS code
+- PEP8: was used to validate Python code

 ## Testing